 The School of Arts and Humanities offers an extensive portfolio of services to the community.
 Our initiatives are aimed at encouraging our students to embrace collaborations with industry and strive for integral engagement within society.
 We offer creative spaces to work in, online interactive projects, events and workshops, health related community services and educational programs that engage school aged children with the university and encourage aspirations for tertiary study.

 The ECU Psychological Services Centre is the training clinic for postgraduate students studying Clinical and Clinical/Forensic Psychology at a Masters and Doctoral level.
 The clinic provides counselling, psychotherapeutic services and psychological assessments to members of the community.

-The LabRats program is run during the Semester 2 mid-semester break, with students from Years 10 or 11 participating in a full-day of science lectures and workshops.
+The LabRats program is run by the ECU Engagement team during the Semester 2 mid-semester break, with students from Years 10 or 11 participating in a full-day of science lectures and workshops.
 The aim of the program is to encourage students to pursue science in upper school, and ultimately at a tertiary level.